Do you think you have what it takes? Then we want you!

 How to Become a Volunteer

-- Complete your APS Volunteer Profile (currently disabled due to COVID-19) and sign up to attend a New Volunteer Orientation.
+- Complete your APS Volunteer Profile at the link at the top of the page and sign up to attend a New Volunteer Orientation.
 Orientation will give you an opportunity to learn more about the APS of Durham’s mission and operations, guidelines and expectations, and volunteer opportunities.

 - After you’ve completed Orientation, you decide if you want to make the commitment to volunteer with us.
 We will set up a time for you to be trained in your area of interest.
 Most volunteers will go through two to five hours of training before they begin volunteering independently.